WordPress/openverse/documentation/automations/guides/quickstart.md

 ov just automations/python/run print_labels.py
 ```

-The recipe is an alias for running `ov pipenv run <script>` inside the
+The recipe is an alias for running `ov pdm run <script>` inside the
 `automations/python` directory.
 This facilitates correct `PYTHONPATH`
 configuration as expected by many scripts.